Support Surges For Jersey City Family Who Lost Everything In House Fire

 Support is surging for a family who lost everything in a Jersey City fire early Wednesday, They were among six families left homeless by the fire, which quickly spread to an adjoining building.

-Nearly $7,000 had been raised for the family as of 6:30 p.m., according to their GoFundMe page.
+More than $7,100 had been raised for the family as of 7 p.m.
+Wednesday, according to their GoFundMe page.

 The page's organizer, Erin Washington, wrote: "I am fundraising for my nephew and his family who lost everything in a fire, including their cats and dog."